 - Sync Google Analytics and Search Console.

 - Users have access to a BigCommerce analytics suite.

 - Social media features, including social sharing for products.

 - Manually add 301-redirects in Server Settings or via bulk import.

 I’m a big fan of WordPress.
 It’s user-friendly and ideal for both beginners and advanced SEOs.
+There’s a reason why as a company we specialize in WordPress SEO services.
 WordPress is big and well-known, so it’s secure and constantly pushing out updates to stay relevant.
 Almost a quarter of all websites in the world use the platform.
 If you’re thinking about using their services, make sure to read up on WordPress.com vs.Wordpress.org as there are distinct differences.
 In this case, we’ll focus on the self-hosted WordPress.org version, which has a lot of SEO flexibility included with its plugins.